whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - The Pervasive Predation Must End.md

 What qualities would people need to cultivate to have the strength to live in a healthy nation?
 And how are adults trained to tolerate living in an unhealthy nation with widespread exploitation?

-* _Low-integrity_: Every human has an urge to stand for what's right in solidarity with others, but this isn't allowed in unhealthy nations where people are expected to obey the law but not uphold it.
+* _Low-integrity:_ Every human has an urge to stand for what's right in solidarity with others, but this isn't allowed in unhealthy nations where people are expected to obey the law but not uphold it.
 When people learn to ignore injustice or feel helpless to stop it, life can seem meaningless, and low integrity becomes common.

-* _Cowardice instead of bravery_: When the police punish anyone who tries to take a stand against abusive authorities, they arrest the bravest people and scare the rest into holding back, tolerating abusive behavior, and focusing on their own comfort and safety instead.
+* _Cowardice instead of bravery:_ When the police punish anyone who takes a stand against abusive authorities, they arrest the bravest people and scare the rest into holding back, tolerating abuse, and focusing on their own comfort and safety.
 When bravery is punished, cowardice becomes common.

-* _Selfishness instead of generosity_: Profit economies reward selfish, profit-seeking behavior rather than generosity.
+* _Selfishness instead of generosity:_ Profit economies reward selfish, profit-seeking behavior rather than generosity.

-* _Resentment instead of gratitude_: When people live in financial desperation, learn to fear or resent their neighbors, learn to tolerate injustice, struggle with childhood emotional wounds, and do not know how to receive the gifts of the Earth, it is easy to feel resentment instead of gratitude for the gifts of life.
+* _Resentment instead of gratitude:_ When people live in financial desperation, learn to fear or resent their neighbors, learn to tolerate injustice, struggle with childhood emotional wounds, and do not know how to receive the gifts of the Earth, it is easy to feel resentment instead of gratitude for the gifts of life.

-* _Disconnection instead of connection with people_: When authorities propagate racist, sexist, or hateful attitudes, punish people for upholding their own law, and sabotage solidarity movements, it becomes difficult to have trusting and meaningful connections with many other people.
+* _Disconnection instead of connection with people:_ When authorities propagate racist, sexist, or hateful attitudes, punish people for upholding their own law, and sabotage solidarity movements, it becomes difficult to have trusting and meaningful connections with many other people.

-* _Disconnection instead of connection with nature_: Profit economies force people to seek money to survive, rather than build a mutually enriching relationship with the Earth.
+* _Disconnection instead of connection with nature:_ Profit economies force people to seek money to survive, rather than build a mutually enriching relationship with the Earth.

-* _Displeasure instead of pleasure_: Many people who are deprived of abundant loving touch in childhood may feel displeasure, dissatisfaction or disconnection as a normal, baseline experience of life and struggle to feel deep pleasure.
+* _Displeasure instead of pleasure:_ Many people who are deprived of abundant loving touch in childhood may feel displeasure, dissatisfaction or disconnection as a normal, baseline experience of life and struggle to feel deep pleasure.
 And many religions discourage pleasure.

-* _Forgetting instead of remembering_: Everybody has ancestors who lived in healthy nations in the past, but most have forgotten and think their unhealthy nation is "just how life is."
+* _Forgetting instead of remembering:_ Everybody has ancestors who lived in healthy nations in the past, but most have forgotten and think their unhealthy nation is "just how life is."

-* _Shame instead of dignity_: Authoritarian religions train people to feel shame, disconnection from the divinity of life around and within us, belief in inherent badness or selfishness, displeasure, low self-worth, and other negative qualities.
+* _Shame instead of dignity:_ Authoritarian religions train people to feel shame, disconnection from the divinity of life around and within us, belief in inherent badness or selfishness, displeasure, low self-worth, and other negative qualities.

-* _Ignorance instead of awareness_: Unhealthy nations often propagate hurtful racist or sexist assumptions, or rigid ideologies and dogmas about how life "should be," whether in economics, religion, or politics.
+* _Ignorance instead of awareness:_ Unhealthy nations often propagate hurtful racist or sexist assumptions, or rigid ideologies and dogmas about how life "should be," whether in economics, religion, or politics.
 Lazy or rigid thinking makes people easy to manipulate, so deep awareness is rare.

 Many Christians are willing to believe that people are sinful and the world is sinful because qualities like dishonesty, selfishness, and cowardice are so widespread.
-The truth is that these hurtful qualities are only widespread in unhealthy nations because authorities create conditions that reward selfishness, discourage deep integrity and bravery, and punish or eliminate those who are willing stand for justice no matter what.
+The truth is that these hurtful qualities are only widespread in unhealthy nations because authorities create conditions that reward selfishness, discourage deep integrity and bravery, and punish those who stand for justice no matter what.

-Childhood emotional wounds often cause a lifetime of significant unease, insecurity, or feeling of inherent badness which colors the way many people in unhealthy nations tend to see the world.
-When such wounded children grow up in societies with widespread selfishness, dishonesty, and cowardice, of course humans might seem inherently sinful.
+Childhood emotional wounds can cause a lifetime of significant unease, insecurity, or feeling of inherent badness which colors the way many people tend to see the world.
+When such wounded children grow up around widespread selfishness, dishonesty, and cowardice, of course humans might seem inherently sinful.

 However, no one is inherently bad, selfish or hateful.
 Hurtful qualities like selfishness or cowardice are not our nature as humans.
 They have to be trained.